Healing Empowering & Reconciliation.

 "For the master's tools will never dismantle the master's house.
 They may allow us temporarily to beat him at his own game, but they will never enable us to bring about genuine change.
 And this fact is only threatening to those women who still define the master's house as their only source of support.”
 Audre Lorde

-Scales of Power - "When we take from you it is plagiarism.
-When we take from you, it is common knowledge!
-Always give credit for where YOU acquired the knowledge.
-Always give credit to marginalized folks for their wisdom." ( A Sistah)
+Scales of Power - "When we take from YOU it is plagiarism.
+When YOU take from US, it is common knowledge!

 At Equitable Action for Change "WE ARE the communities we serve."
 (A sistah)